Login

 • Psychological factors: Depression, anxiety, or other psychological issues can exacerbate aggression in individuals with dementia.

-Recognising these triggers allows carers to implement specialised strategies to prevent or manage aggressive episodes.
+Recognising these triggers allows Care Professionals to implement specialised strategies to prevent or manage aggressive episodes.

 Types of Aggression in Dementia